Serhii-glitch/qa-portfolio/bug-reports/app-crash-role-speaker.md

-## Pre-condition:

-select the role of speaker
+# Bug: App crashes when selecting "Speaker" role and uploading profile photo during registration

-## Steps:
+## Preconditions

-1) select any profile photo.
-2) Click the “Save” button.
+User is on registration flow

-## Actual result:
+## Description
+-The application crashes during registration when selecting the "Speaker" role and uploading a profile photo.

+-The issue does not occur when selecting other roles (e.g., "Child"), where the flow works correctly.

+## Steps to Reproduce
-After clicking the button, the app immediately crashes.
+1. Open the app
+2. Start registration process
+3. Complete initial steps
+4. Select "Speaker" role
+5. Proceed to photo upload step
+6. Upload profile photo
+7. Observe behavior

+## Actual Result
+The application crashes after uploading a profile photo.

-## Expected result:
+## Expected Result

-The photo should be saved successfully, and the user should be redirected to the "RegistrationResult" page without crashing.
+The application should upload the photo successfully and proceed to the next step without crashing.

+## Severity
+Critical

-## Priority:
+## Priority
 High

+## Frequency
+Sometimes

-## Severity:
+## Impact

-Block
+Blocks registration for users selecting "Speaker" role.

 ## Environment: